 2= private APIs;

-4= network APIs/data.
+8= disables writing SQL statements and network packet contents.
 These values can be

 ORed.
 To enable everything, set